WSU-kduncan/f24cicd-honeypint/README-CD.md

   - What does it do?: What the webhook definition basically does is run the `update.sh` script that was defined previously.
 Since webhooks are listening, this means that it can automatically update the script under certain conditions.
   - On my instance, this definition can be found in `home/ubuntu/deployment/hooks.json` with id `"redeploy"`.
   - An example of this webhook definition can be found linked [here](./deployment/hooks.json), in this repository.
-  - To start this webhook listening without using `service`, ...
+  - To start this webhook listening without using `service`, use the command `webhook -hooks hooks.json -verbose` (with the default port of 4200) ...
 - How can we verify that the listener in the webhook actually runs the script?:
-  - The webhook is started with `webhook -hooks hooks.json -verbose`, and then is currently "triggered" by a connection through HTTP to `http://44.216.255.223:9000/hooks/redeploy`.
-Ideally, we will have this listen elsewhere.
+  - The webhook is started with the above command, and then is currently "triggered" by a connection through HTTP to `http://44.216.255.223:9000/hooks/redeploy`.
   - We can tell that the container is running based on output printed through the logs.
 The logs have the input of `docker ps -a` that proves the container was created.
 We can also verify the deletions, the pull, and so on were performed.
 - Configuring DockerHub/GitHub to message the listener:
   - t